istio/istio.io/content/en/news/releases/1.31.x/announcing-1.31/change-notes/index.md

   ([Issue #57844](https://github.com/istio/istio/issues/57844))

-- **Added** support for excluding policy configuration from Istio when the `istio.io/ignore-policy-attachment` annotation is set to "true" on a BackendTLSPolicy, or XBackendTrafficPolicy object.
-This allows users to prevent specific policies from being translated into Istio configuration, when policy is intended for a different gateway controller than Istio.
+- **Added** support for excluding policy configuration from Istio when the `istio.io/ignore-policy-attachment` annotation is set to `true` on a `BackendTLSPolicy` or `XBackendTrafficPolicy` object.
+This allows users to prevent specific policies from being translated into Istio configuration when the policy is intended for a different gateway controller than Istio.

 Example usage: